dpopkov/learnee/jstmlsf5/README.md

 ------------

 ### 4 - Spring MVC
-* Using Maven WAR and Maven Cargo Plugins
+* Using Maven WAR and Maven Cargo Plugins with Tomcat.

 ### 3 - Using Lombok